Do you need to track and manage your inventory more effectively? If so, an ERP inventory module may be the right solution for you.

 Administration of stocks

-It assists in analyzing the items according to their cost, demand, and supply.
-It can measure the items in different units.
+ERP inventory assists in analyzing the items according to their cost, demand, and supply.
+It can measure things in different units.

-It can track individual items or the entire batch.
-The system captures all the details of goods from its buying to sales.
+ERP inventory management can track individual items or the entire batch.
+The system captures all the details of goods from their buying to sales.